clj-easy/graal-build-time/README.md

 2. Include this library on your classpath.
 This is typically done by simply adding this library to your project dependencies (see clojars link above).

-During the image build, you will a line of output like:
+During the image build, you will see a line of output like:

     [clj-easy/graal-build-time] Registering packages for build time initialization: clojure, clj_easy